Camlen Colours and Finishes

 Our standard colours can be separated into four categories: stains, paints, glazed stains and glazed paints.
 Prices may vary according to the chosen finish.

 These images are good impressions of our standard stains.
 Stain colours can vary when applied on wood, which has its own variations but we are very good at maintaining the tone that you see here, whether we are applying to pine or birch.
-Lighter stains can have even more variation due to their lack of pigment and the character of the wood to show through the stain.
+Lighter stains can show more variation due to their lack of pigment which allows the character of the wood to show through the stain.

 Usually, all painted pieces have some ‘wear’ or paint rub, unless you specify otherwise.
 Interiors of painted pieces will always be stained in Manoir Grey unless you choose something different and indicate it in your comments at check out.

 DISTRESSED, GLAZED STAINS